batfish/batfish/questions/Parameters.md

 * Set semantics and operations: Specifiers denote to sets of entities (e.g., nodeSpec resolves to a set of nodes), and in many cases, the grammar allows for union, intersection, and difference of such sets.
 The respective operators are `','`, `'&'`, and `'\'`.

 * Case-insensitive names: All names and regexes use case-insensitive matching.
-Thus, `AS1BRODER1` is same as `as1border1` and `Ethernet0/0` is same as `ethernet0/0`.
+Thus, `AS1BORDER1` is same as `as1border1` and `Ethernet0/0` is same as `ethernet0/0`.

 * Complex names and quotes: The names of entities such as nodes and interfaces do not need to be quoted, but if the name begins with a digit (0-9), double quote ('"'), or slash ('/'), or if it contains a space or one of `[,&()[]@!#$%^;?<>={}]` characters, it must be surrounded by double quotes.
-Thus, we can use `as1border1` as a name directly but must quote a name like `1startsWithDigit andHasSpaceand[brackets]`.
+Thus, we can use `as1border1` as a name directly but must quote a name like `"1startsWithDigit andHasSpaceand[brackets]"`.
 Because Batfish enforces a simple naming convention for names of reference library objects (e.g., address groups) and node roles, their names never need to be quoted.

 * Regex semantics: Batfish uses Java's syntax and semantics for regular expressions.
 The full documentaion for that is [here](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html#sum), but for simple expressions, this language is similar to other regular expression languages.
 E.g., `abc`,`^abc`, and `abc$` matches, respectively, strings containing, beginning, and ending with 'abc', and `ab[c-e]` will match 'abc', 'abd', and 'abe'.